StiliyanIliev27/SmartHomeApplianceBE/README.md

 ![Screenshot 2025-01-07 025707](https://github.com/user-attachments/assets/ac7a8f5b-ab14-446f-8419-5e3928270797)

 ## 🎯 Overview
-SmartHub is a modern REST API for smart home appliances management built with ASP.NET Core.
+HomeCraft is a modern REST API for smart home appliances management built with ASP.NET Core.
 It provides a comprehensive set of features for e-commerce, user management, and product administration. 🚀

 ## ⭐ Key Features